 These are tremendous benefits, and we’ve been blessed to achieve them.
 At the same time, I’ve become more mindful of a benefit that isn’t often considered, but should be, because, when all is said and done, it might just be the greatest benefit of all.

 Revel in the early years

 The other day I gave a presentation in Hiroshima about raising bilingual kids.
 Naturally, there were a number of parents who have small children and one couple brought their little girl, just 14 months.
-After my talk was over (See Work with Me if you’d like me to speak in your community!), I chatted briefly with this couple.
+After my talk was over, I chatted briefly with this couple.
 As I stroked the little girl’s silky brown hair, I urged these parents to revel in their daughter’s early years because this time will blink by so quickly.

 I was thinking of my own daughter, who had the same silky brown hair as a baby.

 To be honest, I don’t think I’d wish for my kids to be small again, even if I could.
 I mean, I loved those years, but it’s best to keep plodding ahead.

 Still, in that moment, I couldn’t help feeling wistful.

 I said goodbye and left the building, and as I opened my umbrella in the rain, it hit me keenly: Because I’ve been so committed to nurturing our minority language since the day my kids were born, I bet I’ve spent substantially more time with them than I would have otherwise, if maintaining this daily language exposure wasn’t the same necessity.
 In other words, as a direct result of my bilingual quest, I think I’ve ended up giving more of myself to them during their childhood.
 And this has no doubt deepened our bond.